cezarpauna/TestRepoCreation/README.md

 Welcome to our Local Coffee Shop!

+## About Us
-We serve the best coffee in town, along with delicious pastries.
-Our menu includes:
+We serve the best coffee in town and offer a wide selection of drinks and pastries.

+## Features
+- Stylish and responsive UI
+- Interactive menu

+## Menu
 - Espresso
 - Latte
 - Cappuccino